jhpc-quantum/omnirpc/qcrpc/README-rex-rest.txt

 a) Make sure you run spack scripts.

 b) Acquire a flesh API token from QURI/riqu cloud frontend.
-Then stire the token in a file, e.g. ~/quri.token.txt.
+Then store the token in a file, e.g. ~/quri.token.txt.

 c) Make sure you already know QURI/riqu service URL.
 Store the URL in